 Workplace Inspections

-Workplace inspections are a critical component of an employer's responsibility to maintain a safe and healthy work environment.
-Every employer must ensure regular workplace inspections to prevent unsafe conditions from developing.
+Workplace inspections are an opportunity to identify hazards and assess risk in the workplace on an ongoing basis as part of a proactive injury-prevention process.
+They are a critical component of an employer's responsibility to maintain a safe and healthy work environment, and every employer must conduct regular workplace inspections to prevent unsafe conditions from developing.

 Workplace Hazards